UK lawmakers publish plan to break Brexit impasse

 One of the amendment’s signatories, lawmaker Oliver Letwin, said that any indicative votes on Brexit alternatives following on from the March 20 discussion would take place in the week beginning March 25.

-(Corrects to make clear discussion of Brexit options will happen after March 20.)
+(The story corrects to make clear discussion of Brexit options will happen after March 20).

 Reporting by William James